LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 RELEASE NOTES:

 Changes in 2.5:
-1. Renamed Bag.complete() to Bag.makeComplete() for consistency and clarity.
+1. Numerous changes to Bag interface for clarity, consistency, and simplification.

 Changes in 2.4:
 1. Added support for getting lists of standard and non-standard fields in manifests.